love. week seven.

 2. We are never as loved as we are on the day of our birth and the day of our death.

-If I was more of a Freudian, I’d say that the loss of my mother’s love creates a trauma so intense that I spend the rest of my life preparing (striving?) for the moment when I’ll once again be loved, the moment of my death.
+If I was more of a Freudian I’d say that the loss of my mother’s love created a trauma so intense that I'm now spending the rest of my life preparing (striving?) for the moment when I’ll once again be loved, the moment of my death.
+The love of the recently departed.

 However, there are two ways in which deathly love is superior to birthly love.
 Firstly, the love of an infant is a love of what the infant might become.
 It’s love of the child’s potential.
 Love of a dead friend or relative, however, is love of who they actually were.
 And, as Hegel reminds us, actuality is always more developed than potentiality.
 Deathly love is earned and always deserved.
 Birthly love is gracious and never deserved.